voila-dashboards/voila/README.md

 ### JupyterLab preview extension

-Voila provides a JupyterLab extension that displays a Voila preview of your Notebook in a side-pane:
+Voilà provides a JupyterLab extension that displays a Voilà preview of your Notebook in a side-pane:

 ```
 jupyter labextension install @jupyter-voila/jupyterlab-preview